Car Accidents Caused by Defective Car Parts

 There are two ways in which faulty car parts can cause accidents and injury.
 The defective part may actually cause the accident itself, or the defective part may be responsible for an injury in an accident caused by other factors, such as a seatbelt not functioning correctly in a rear-end accident.
 The party responsible for the defective part can be held liable for damages in either of these situations.

-Fault For Car Accidents Caused By A Defective Part
+Determining Fault In Car Accidents Caused By Defective Car Parts

 There are many parties involved in the car manufacturing process, any of whom can potentially make mistakes that lead to car part defects.
 Determining who is responsible for the defective part is a crucial step in your case.
 These are some of the parties that may be at fault for a defective car part: